RaineyMisty/katsuo-ropebound/README.md

 ## Finals goal:

-AI - 2 AIs can climb together - 15%
+AI - two AI can play together and seem to be manuver to at least 3 platforms - 15%

-Multiplayer - at least 2 players can connect to the game and be able to play together. - 15%
+Multiplayer - at least 2 players can connect to the game and be able to play together, with the ability to coordinate with the other outloud and complete at least 3 platforms. - 20%

 completed map - with moving tracking platforms, hazards (spikes) - 15%